isc-projects/kea/doc/sphinx/arm/admin.rst

 .. code-block:: console

-   $ kea-admin lease-init cql -n database-name
+   $ kea-admin db-init cql -n database-name

 Do not do this if the tables were created in Step 4. ``kea-admin`` implements rudimentary checks; it will refuse to initialize a database